SonjaDJ/jujitsu-charts/readme.md

     1. Make sure python2.7 is installed and is what you are calling when you call python (2.6 will probably work too) (2.4 will not work)

     2a.
 For Mac, make sure that the command line utility "say" is installed and functioning

     2b.
-For linux, install the pyttsx python module (On ubuntu, first get pip: sudo apt-get install pip) (And then: pip install pyttsx)
+For linux, install the pyttsx python module (first get pip... on ubuntu this looks somethign like: sudo apt-get install pip)
+    (And then: pip install pyttsx)

     2c.
 For Windows, um...